Do We Need Subsidiarity in Software?: Interview Results

 \textbf{Assuming less privacy in usage} means that on certain software platforms or in certain contexts, users will not store sensitive data.
 Because of the actions they take personally to protect their data, they are comfortable with the platform level of control.
 P9 explained that he assumes anything he searches on Google could be used as training data for algorithms and thus doesn't search for sensitive things: \textit{``I'm communicating with the machine on my Google searches.
-So there's kind of a reasonable expectation that that they can train on my data.''} P3, a university employee who works with sensitive student data, shared how she takes personal ownership to protect student data: \textit{``If a student sends me a transcript and it has a social security number on it, I'm gonna delete that file from my computer.''} Assuming less privacy in usage was mentioned by 1 participant for operating systems, 2 participants for search engines, and was mentioned by 3 unique participants.
+So there's kind of a reasonable expectation that that they can train on my data.''} P3, a university employee who works with sensitive student data, shared how she takes personal ownership to protect student data: \textit{``If a student sends me a transcript and it has a social security number on it, I'm gonna delete that file from my computer.''}

 \textbf{Free to use} relates to a software application being free to use because of user data collection for targeted advertising and other purposes.
-Free to use was mentioned by 2 participants for browsers, 2 participants for social media, and was mentioned by 3 unique participants.
+Participants who mentioned this theme as a reason for selecting platform-level control found it necessary to have everyday platforms be free: \textit{``I do value having something like a web browser be free''} (P3).